(Link zur deutschen Version).

 You have to force yourself to be happy

-It is the same with the "invasive thoughts".
-Get used to the idea that what you had is over: you will not be able to avoid the memories or thoughts that suddenly appear, we are human and these things happen, but you can still not give up and let it sink in.
-Try again and again to put out of your mind everything that is looking back (what that person would think or thinks of you, what they do, what they said, what they tell you about them) and try your best to focus on building the new stage of your life that is starting now.
-This is especially difficult when you still have contact with them, or with common people, but whatever: I am not telling you to become a robot and never fail, just do your best and if you get bad things from outside at least you should put the good things from inside.
-Do everything you can, and if one day everything goes wrong, start over and try again.
-Do what you have to do and be patient.
+It's about doing things you like, finding pleasurable activities, doing what you've always put off due to lack of time or desire but that attracted you.
+It sounds trivial, but you need discipline to be happy; especially when what you want is to sink deeper.
+Go to the movies, the beach, the park, join classes, learn something, read what you've had pending, do sports or play something fun...
+I don't know, make your personal list and follow it without allowing a moment for your mood to drop.
+If circumstances have dragged you down, at least everything you do should be to lift yourself up; if you feel bad and pain makes you regress, what depends on you, on your will, should only be things that help you move forward.The same goes for "invasive thoughts."
+Get it into your head that what you had is over; you won't be able to avoid sudden memories or thoughts, we're human, these things happen, but you can refuse to give in and sink.
+Try again and again to push out of your mind everything that looks back (what that person thought or thinks of you, what they do, what they said, what you hear about them) and strive your hardest to concentrate on building the new chapter of your life that starts now.
+This is especially hard when you still have contact with them or common friends, but whatever: I'm not telling you to become a robot and never fail, just to do everything you can and if bad things come from outside at least you're putting in the good from within.
+Do all you can, and if one day everything goes wrong, start over and try again; do what you have to do and be patient.

 It all depends on you

-Yes, you can heal and really get over it, but it depends a lot on you.
-This is like when you have a medical problem and rehabilitation is key to full recovery: it is easier to stay at home or not do the exercises well, but if you do them right - and they hurt - in the end you can get back to 100% and in some cases even more thanks to physical work.
-Self-flagellating, feeling sorry for ourselves, denying reality, fantasizing about the ideal partner who will come to get us out of the hole, there is a much greater chance that we will be "marked".
-But accepting things as they are, accepting that we are human and we have to go through a period of "mourning" that no one will take away from us, putting everything on our part to get up overcoming the weights that pull us down, we earn the almost total certainty that from all this we will only have a good scar that will remind us of what we went through, maybe even bother us when time changes, and experience for the future.
-And by the way, with recovery you will not get a "vaccine" that will prevent you from being dumped again; no one can guarantee the future.
-But you will have much greater inner strength, more self-confidence and courage, and the assurance that you will have a better chance of overcoming any other disaster that comes your way.
+Yes, you can heal and truly overcome it, but it depends a lot on you.
+It's like when you have a medical problem and rehabilitation is key to full recovery: it's easier to stay home or not do the exercises right, but if you do them well - and they hurt - you can return to 100% and in some cases even better thanks to the physical effort.
+By self-flagellating, pitying yourself, denying reality, fantasizing about the ideal partner coming to pull you out of the hole, there's a much higher chance you'll be "marked"; but by accepting things as they are, accepting that we're human and have to go through a "mourning" period no one can take away, by doing everything in our power to get up despite the weights pulling us down, we earn the near certainty that all we'll be left with is a good scar reminding us what we went through, perhaps even bothering us when the weather changes, and experience for the future.
+By the way, with recovery, you won't get a "vaccine" that prevents you from being dumped again; no one can guarantee the future.
+But you'll have much greater inner strength, more self-confidence and courage, and the assurance that you'll have more possibilities to overcome any other disaster that comes your way.So, if you've been dumped and you're in the dark, start moving.
+No one says it's easy to reach the exit; you'll get lost a thousand times when you think you were on the right track, but the end of the tunnel is there, and you have what it takes to reach it.
+One chapter of your life has ended, and the next one is waiting for you: decide how you want it to be and start working to build it.

 _____________

-After I published the post (in spanish) I got literally thousands of messages and comments, several webs and forums threads were open to talk about it and I got an amazing feedback from everyone; so a few years later I decided to publish the book going deeper into this and answering many common questions.
+After I published the post (in Spanish) I got literally thousands of messages and comments, several webs and forums threads were open to talk about it and I got an amazing feedback from everyone; so a few years later I decided to publish the book going deeper into this and answering many common questions.
 Since then many of my readers have written to me asking for versions in other languages...
 Well, it has taken a long time (thanks so much to all the people helping translating) but now the book is in english too:

 Here is the ebook version.